 When disbudding roses that bloom in clusters like the floribundas, it is a little different process.
 You have to look at the stem and see how many buds there are.
 If there is a central bud and only one or two side buds, remove the side buds and go for a one bloom stem.
 When presented with many buds and a central bud, remove the central bud and make this stem into a spray (or cluster) of blooms.
 The central bud would normally bloom first and be faded when the rest of the buds open.
 A spray, for show purposes, must contain two or more blossoms and three or more blossoms are best.
 If trying for a spray for show be sure that the multiple buds have at least three buds of about the same size so they will be open at the same time to give the desired blossom count."

-For the meticulous home gardener or professional rose exhibitor, the Vancouver Rose Society includes pictures of "judging impairments."
+For the meticulous home gardener or professional rose exhibitor, the American Rose Society has a detailed guide which lists judging criteria.

 To sum up, the answer to your question about whether or not to disbud seems purely an aesthetic choice.

 Didn't find an answer to your question?
 Ask us directly!